163rd Fighter Squadron: Air Combat Command

-Modern era
+Twenty-first century

-In 2005 the squadron introduced a reconnaissance asset with the Theater Airborne Reconnaissance System (TARS) coming available to the unit.
+In 2005 the squadron introduced a reconnaissance asset with the Theater Airborne Reconnaissance System coming available to the unit.
 The 163rd FS was one of a few ANG units to fly with this reconnaissance pod.

 In 2008, after having flown for 17 years with the block 25 aircraft, a number of those came to the end of their operational lifespan.
 It was therefore decided that the aircraft of the 163rd FS were to be replaced with more modern examples.
 More modern is quite relative since the aircraft they received were Block 30 F-16C/Ds manufactured between 1987 and 1989.
 These large-intake models were mainly coming from the Michigan Air National Guard 107th Fighter Squadron which was transitioning to the A-10 Thunderbolt II at the time.
 With the upgrade to the Block 30 aircraft, the tail code of the 163rd was changed from "FW" (Fort Wayne) to "IN" (Indiana) in 2009 when the 181st Fighter Wing at Hulman Field became a non-flying unit.
 However, only a few of the F-16s were re-coded.

 In 2009 – the year the unit honored its predecessor unit – the 358th FG – with a heritage jet – it was decided that the squadron was to retire their 20-year-old F-16s and become an A-10 Thunderbolt II squadron.
 The conversion happened in 2010.

-Following the passage of the 2023 National Defense Authorization Act (NDAA), the squadron is set to transition back to the F-16 Fighting Falcon.
+Following the passage of the 2023 National Defense Authorization Act, the squadron transitioned back to the F-16 Fighting Falcon.
 The NDAA allows the Air Force to retire 21 A-10s.
 Some of the squadron's older aircraft will be retired, with others being sent to other units.